curriculeon/bash.console-overview/README.md

 #### Part 8 - Create Directories Within `non-empty-directory`
 * Execute `mkdir child-directory-1` to create a new directory in the `non-empty-directory`
-* Execute `ls` to verify that the newly created directory, named `child-directory-1` has been created in directory named `non-empty-direcory`.`
+* Execute `ls` to verify that the newly created directory, named `child-directory-1` has been created in directory named `non-empty-directory`.`
 * Execute `mkdir child-directory-2` to create a new directory in the `non-empty-directory`
-* Execute `ls` to verify that the newly created directory, named `child-directory-2` has been created in directory named `non-empty-direcory`.`
+* Execute `ls` to verify that the newly created directory, named `child-directory-2` has been created in directory named `non-empty-directory`.`

 #### Part 9 - Create Files Within `non-empty-directory`